RabibAlAdib/DTF_Drop/replit.md

 # Overview

 This is an e-commerce web application called "DTF Drop" built with Next.js that specializes in drop shoulder clothing.
 The platform allows sellers to list products and buyers to browse and purchase items.
-The application features user authentication, product management, automated user synchronization using event-driven architecture, dynamic scrolling indicators, and professional mobile enhancements.
+The application features user authentication, product management, automated user synchronization using event-driven architecture, dynamic scrolling indicators, professional mobile enhancements, and a comprehensive customization system for custom product designs.

 # User Preferences